 Above, I really like how the quiet dark paint on the cabinets juxtaposes with all the movement and texture seen in each piece of wood and stone.
 Here, simple and flat contrasts with complicated patina.

 In the bedroom below, the designer did a very smart thing in upholstering the bed niche.
 It creates a comfortable tailored retreat and a beautiful "cocoon" for sleeping and relaxing amidst all the rusticity.
 Again, there is a soft appeal to these fabrics and colors.
 So often in mountain houses, people choose brown fabrics in dark muted shades.
 Why not let the contrast of lighter colors in fabrics with gentle touch appeal create living zones that beckon and support?
+Above, beige, grey, taupe and cream are sophisticated, light and beautiful in this bathroom and yet, it settles perfectly within this heavily rusticated mountain retreat.

 I love curtains in mountain homes and you can see exactly why in the photos above and below.
 They add both a sophistication and softening element that most mountain homes badly need.
 In this room, the pretty curtains, the extra thick area rug and the upholstered bed nook contribute a human element amidst all the rugged textures of the rough-sawn reclaimed walls and ceiling, hand-hewn logs and old barn doors.
 This, to me is a skilled use of contrast in action.
 Even more sophistication and comfort are created with the addition of an elegant chandelier, the comfort of swing arm reading lights and dramatic candlesticks.